Director: Dr. Matthew H. Barton

 As an applied professional degree, it is sufficiently broad-based to span a variety of occupational pursuits.
 It extends SUU’s top quality baccalaureate program in Communication to the managerial level by focusing on career competencies and applied research capabilities.

 This is a practice-oriented, applied degree, intended for individuals already working or planning to work in communication fields.
-Required courses include seminars in communication and media theory, applied research and audience analysis, social media messaging, strategic communication practices including pop culture, professional writing, training and consulting, and current issues in communication.
+Required courses include seminars in communication and media theory, applied research, social media messaging, professional writing, training and consulting, communication ethics, and current issues in communication.

 In addition to doctoral education, our faculty has decades of professional experience working as business/industry consultants, marketing professionals, sales directors and executives, talent for media outlets, media managers and media owners, event promotion specialists, and public relations practitioners.

 Southern Utah University’s MA degree in Professional Communication prepares students for career paths and opportunities by focusing on message design, analysis, dissemination and evaluation.
 The program fosters ethical reasoning and action, critical thinking, research competencies and effective writing and oral communication abilities.

 Department/Program Learning Outcomes

 - Students will develop theoretical competence and an understanding of how to apply this knowledge to a variety of professional/personal relationships and career problem solving situations.